srsudar/tools-you-should-know/README.md

 about it.
 This collection should give you a good place to start looking for useful and popular tools, especially if you're new to a language.

-> This started with just Android, which is much easier to maintain.
-If this starts getting too hard to maintain or too to be useful, it will be split up.

 # Android

 ## Testing